PayBy/payby-developer-doc/docs/Online Payment Integration/Special Payment Scenes/direct-pay.md

 ![savedcard](../pic/savedcard.png)

 When the customer confirms to pay, call the [Create order](/docs/createorder) API,  follow the API description to create a request.
-Pass `DIRECTPAY` in the **paysceneCode** parameter.
+Pass `DIRECTPAY` in the **paySceneCode** parameter.

 <br/>